carlsmith/coffeeshop/docs/home.md

 Welcome to **CoffeeShop**, a better [CoffeeScript][1] shell.
 Look through the [the Book][2] to get started.

+## Stable At Last

+The CoffeeShop features are all implemented and stable now.

 ## Finished Refactoring

-Just finished a complete rewrite of the CoffeeScript source, and brought the new docs up to date.
+Just finished a complete rewrite of the CoffeeScript source.
 Please [report issues][3].

-The documented features are stable now.
+    print "/scripts/main.coffee.md"

 ## Language Upgrade